Yihong-Li/mlcompetition_cashflow_fork/README.md

 # Machine Learning Competition - CashFlow

+## Github
+Every time before you continue exploration, remember to see any changes made by your teammates. use

+`git pull`

+to fetch and integrate changes from a remote repository.

 ## Github Commits
 Follow these steps to make a commit and push changes to your GitHub repository: